mam-dev/debianized-jupyterhub/README.md

 After installing the package, [JupyterHub](https://jupyterhub.readthedocs.io/) is launched by default and available at http://127.0.0.1:8000/.

 The same is true when you used the ``docker run`` command as mentioned in ``Dockerfile.run``.
+The commands as found in ``Dockerfile.run`` also give you a detailed recipe for a manual install, when you cannot use Docker for any reason – the only difference is process control, read on for that.

 The package contains a ``systemd`` unit for the service, and starting it is done via ``systemctl``: